danofsteel32/civ4save/README.md

 Usage: civ4save parse [OPTIONS] FILE

-  Parses a .CivBeyondSwordSave file
+  Parse a .CivBeyondSwordSave file.

   FILE is a save file or directory of save files

 Options:
-  --max-players INTEGER  Needed if you have changed your MAX_PLAYERS value in
+  --max-players INTEGER  Needed if you have changed MAX_PLAYERS value in
                          CvDefines.h
-  --settings             Basic info and settings only.
-Nothing that would be
+  --settings             Basic settings only.
+Nothing that would be unknown to
-                         unknown to the human player --spoilers             Extra info that could give an advantage to human player.
+                         the human player
+  --spoilers             Extra info that could give an advantage to human
+                         player
   --player INTEGER       Only show data for a specific player idx.
 Defaults to
                          the human player
-  --list-players         List all player (idx, name, leader, civ, etc.) in the game --ai-survivor          Use XML settings from AI Survivor series --debug                Print detailed debugging info --json                 Format output as JSON
-  --help                 Show this message and exit.
+  --list-players         List all player (idx, name, leader, civ) in the game --ai-survivor          Use XML settings from AI Survivor series --debug                Print detailed debugging info --json                 Format output as JSON.
+Default is text --help                 Show this message and exit.
 ```